-A thorough CAT Prep would require around 800-1000 hours of time, depending upon your starting point – your strengths and weaknesses.
-Usually, one-third of this is spent in coachings for those of you who do opt for the discipline and guidance of a formal professional coaching.
-Apart from learning the various topics, covering of syllabus, use of shortcuts, developing lateral thinking, motivation, test taking and strategic inputs to maximize your scores, a coaching should also ensure that you know how to make best use of the remaining two-thirds of the time that you need to use largely on your own.
+A thorough CAT preparation would require around 800-1000 hours, depending upon your starting point – your strengths and weaknesses.
+Usually, one-third of this is spent in CAT coaching for those of you who do opt for the discipline and guidance of formal, professional coaching.
+Apart from learning the various topics, covering of syllabus, use of shortcuts, developing lateral thinking, motivation, test-taking and strategic inputs to maximize your scores, the best coaching classes for CAT should also ensure that you know how to make the best use of the remaining two-thirds of the time that you need to use largely on your own.

 For this two-thirds, or roughly around 600-650 hours, it is imperative that you have:

-Will take up the weekly-plan in detail in one of the next mails.
+Will take up a recommended weekly-plan in detail in one of the next articles.